shimaore/tough-rate/middleware/README.md

     @attempt      Add a gateway to the route-set.
     @sendto       Set the route-set to a single, final destination URI, and returns that gateway; the route-set is finalized.
-    @respond      Respond with a (numeric) error code; the route-set is cleared and finalised.
     @res.finalize     Indicate that no more modifications of the route-set will be allowed.
+    @res.respond      Respond with a (numeric) error code; the route-set is cleared and finalised.
     @res.finalized()  Indicates whether the route-set has been finalized.